rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 Complete!
 ```

-Your databases now need upgrading (check your `/var/log/messages` as the service complains):
+Your databases now need upgrading (check your `/var/log/messages` as the service complaints):

 ```text
 mariadb-check-upgrade[8832]: The datadir located at /var/lib/mysql needs to be upgraded using 'mariadb-upgrade' tool.
 This can be done using the following steps: